aesuli/rss-feed-monitor/README.md

 The feed_extractor.py script is a simple script that uses a few hand-made rules to isolate the relevant text of the page from the rest of the content (menus, ads, links, headers and footers).
 The default heuristic is to keep all text that is visible, not part of a link, and that is long at least 25 characters.
 A regex can be specified to further clean the text.
-This is however just an example on how to extract text, each feed may need a dedicated processing to get a nice output.
+This is however just an example on how to extract text, each feed may need a dedicated processing to get a nice output, e.g., using the text_cleaner.py script.

 ## DISCLAIMER